Monisnap/serverless-fastify/README.md

 // Run the app ( local dev ) or register the handlers for serverless bootstrapApp(config, async () => {
-  // Any async actions before launching app
+  // Any async code before launching app
   // e.g initDatabaseConnection()
 });